-8 In a post-Summit communication, a Miami resident proposed that a dedicated bicycle lane be constructed on a street running parallel to Flagler, as an alternative to including it as part of the Flagler Street improvements where he was told it was a "logistically impossible task."
-He also noted that a "creative safe bicycle passage in the plans of this project, as an east-west corridor for bicycle transportation is desperately needed in our County."
+&lt;sup>8 In a post-Summit communication, a Miami resident proposed that a dedicated bicycle lane be constructed on a street running parallel to Flagler, as an alternative to including it as part of the Flagler Street improvements where he was told it was a "logistically impossible task."
+He also noted that a "creative safe bicycle passage in the throughout Miami-Dade, moderator Gus Pego responded, "In order to create an interconnected public transportation system, we have to create the ridership, the land use changes and the economic development zones so that they all complement each other."

-9 One participant suggested that transit should be made more appealing and expanded on his ideas in an online blog, "Making Transit Sexy and other Takeaways from the 2013 Miami-Dade Transportation Summit." (http://blemmerman.tumblr.com/post/52786396401/making-transit-sexy-and-other-takeaways-from-the-2013)
+One participant suggested that transit should be made more appealing and expanded on his ideas in an online blog, "Making Transit Sexy and other Takeaways from the 2013 Miami-Dade Transportation Summit."

+(http://blemmerman.tumblr.com/post/52786396401/making-transit-sexy-and-other-takeaways-from-the-2013)